apache/apisix-website/blog/en/blog/2024/10/21/apisix-integrates-with-open-appsec.md

 ## How to Manage Your open-appsec WAF Deployment Centrally?

-If you like you can also manage your open-appsec WAF deployment (integrated with APISIX) centrally using the open-appsec WebUI (SaaS Service) available at [https://my.openappsec.io](https://my.openappsec.io), by connecting the open-appsec agent to a deployment profile in the central WebUI.
+If you like you can also manage your open-appsec WAF deployment (integrated with APISIX) centrally using the open-appsec Web UI (SaaS Service) available at [https://my.openappsec.io](https://my.openappsec.io), by connecting the open-appsec agent to a deployment profile in the central WebUI.

-You can alternatively continue to manage your deployment locally but still connect to a central WebUI profile in "Declarative mode" so that you will be able to see the local configuration (read-only) in the WebUI.
+You can alternatively continue to manage your deployment locally but still connect to a central WebUI profile in "Declarative mode" so that you will be able to see the local configuration (read-only) in the Web UI.

-Alongside the configuration of open-appsec the WebUI allows you to also see much more information like the status of deployed open-appsec agents, security logs, dashboards and more.
+Alongside the configuration of open-appsec the Web UI allows you to also see much more information like the status of deployed open-appsec agents, security logs, dashboards and more.

-Below you find some screenshots of the WebUI.
+Below you find some screenshots of the Web UI.
 For instructions on how to do this see the open-appsec docs available at [https://docs.openappsec.io](https://docs.openappsec.io).

 [Add more specific links to docs, once available for connecting to mgmt. for docker and Linux sections]